Drinking, Wisconsin

 Read more about another historic Wisconsin Brewery tour we took at Jacob Leinenkugel Brewing Company in Chippewa Falls.

 Peek into the beer cave where beer was once stored to cool and age.
-Looking close, you can see the fresh spring water streaming through the cave.
+You can see the fresh spring water streaming through the cave.

 National Brewery Museum